TANGO-EU-PROJECT/renops-scheduler/README.md

 # renops-scheduler

-**renops-scheduler** is a Python package that allows you to schedule and execute Python scripts with various options.
+**renops-scheduler** is a Python package that allows you to schedule and execute Python scripts at time when most renewable energy available.
 This README provides instructions on how to use the program effectively.

 ## Installation